Employers must comply with employment and immigration law

 Migrant workers have the same employment rights as New Zealanders

 Understanding your obligations as an employer wanting to recruit migrants may seem daunting at first glance.
 However, it is not very different to hiring Kiwis.
 This page details requirements around terms of employment.
-The section further down details requirements for accredited employers specifically.
+The section further down details requirements for accredited employers specifically, what is allowed, not allowed, meeting your accredited employers obligations, and circumstances where you need to notify Immigration New Zealand.

 Offering a role